SAP-samples/cap-local-development-workshop/exercises/03/README.md

 ]);
 ```

-This sets up:
+These annotations set up:

-- a requirement for any request to be authenticated (i.e. made with a verified identity)
+- a requirement that any request to the service be authenticated (i.e. made with a verified identity)
 - a restriction on the `Books` entity in that any authenticated user can perform read operations, but only users with the "backoffice" role can perform write operations

 #### Make an unauthenticated request